 This Policy explains the privacy and the data protection practices in connection with:

-all websites operated by the RNLI and the RNLI’s social media pages the RNLI’s use of emails and text messaging which we send to our supporters and customers how we collect information, what we do with it and what controls you have
+all websites and apps operated by the RNLI and the RNLI’s social media pages the RNLI’s use of emails and text messaging which we send to our supporters and customers how we collect information, what we do with it and what controls you have

 Collecting personal information is necessary if we are to satisfy the expectations and requirements of our users and supporters and to promote our aims, eg by communicating with you and providing an interactive service.

 We collect two kinds of information about our users: